2007 Liga de Fútbol Profesional Boliviano season

 The 2007 season of Liga de Fútbol Profesional Boliviano was the 50th season of top-tier football in Bolivia.
 The 2007 annual season had the 35th (Apertura 2007) and the 36th (Clausura 2007) tournament of LFPB's history.
 The Apertura tournament started on March 6 and finished on June 13.
 The Clausura tournament was played between August and December.
-Bolívar and Wilstermann will be defending the championships obtained in the 2006 annual season.
+Bolívar and Wilstermann will be defending the championships obtained in the 2006 season.